nicheware/clj-guidelines/README.md

  - **controller**: Namespace used to define API controller function, as entry points for services. eg route definitions for compojure.
  - **manager**: Namespace used for management or process functions.
 Can include the co-ordination of mutation operations, such as managing db functions in a service or managing calls to external services from a service or client.
  - **db**: Namespace for all persistence related functions, query or update.
- - **domain**: Namespace for pure functions specific to a given problem domain of th.......e parent component, service or client.
-For a large problem domain may containing a complex namespace hierarchy of descendants.
+ - **domain**: Namespace for pure functions specific to a given problem domain of the parent component, service or client.
+A large problem domain may include namespace hierarchy of descendants.
 - **config**: Namespace for configuration data used in client or service.
 Includes functions and data defintions utilized by other namespace via whatever the standard configuration mechanism in use for the system component.

 **Rules**